nathants/libaws/readme.md

 ##### Alarm

-Defines an opinionated [CloudWatch metric alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) for detecting a runaway Lambda invocation rate.
-When the watched Lambda has at least the declared number of invocations in one minute, the alarm enters `ALARM` and invokes the declaring Lambda.
+Defines a [CloudWatch alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) that invokes the declaring Lambda when the monitored Lambda records at least the specified number of invocations in one minute.

 * The following attributes are required:

-  * `name=VALUE`: account-and-region-unique alarm name containing 1–255 letters, numbers, underscores, periods, or hyphens.
+  * `name=VALUE`, account-and-region-unique alarm name.
-  * `lambda-invocations=VALUE`: name of the Lambda whose invocation rate is watched.
+  * `lambda-invocations=VALUE`, Lambda to monitor.
-  * `at-least=VALUE/minute`: positive integer invocation threshold, up to `2147483647`.
+  * `at-least=VALUE/minute`, positive integer invocation threshold, maximum: `2147483647`.

-* Libaws fixes the CloudWatch configuration to the useful subset represented by this declaration:

-  * `AWS/Lambda` `Invocations` for the watched function's `FunctionName` dimension.
-  * `Sum` over one 60-second period.
-  * `GreaterThanOrEqualToThreshold`, with one required data point out of one evaluation period.
-  * Missing data is not breaching.
+* Missing data does not breach the alarm.
-  * The sole `ALARM` action invokes the declaring Lambda's exact, unqualified function ARN.
-There are no `OK` or insufficient-data actions.

-* A same-named alarm is adopted, tagged, and exactly converged to this configuration.
-Removing the trigger deletes an alarm only when it is tagged to the same infrastructure set and targets that Lambda.
-* `infra-ls` represents only alarms with exactly this shape.
-Use Terraform for other CloudWatch alarm forms; add another `infra.yaml` form only when a concrete project needs one.

 * Schema: